 - Revlon in product liability lawsuits involving allegations that certain cosmetics contain cancer-causing agents.

 - Becton Dickinson in product defect class actions and individual suits claiming fatal injuries to healthcare workers.

 - Take-Two Interactive in dismissing wrongful death and strict liability claims against the creator of the Grand Theft Auto video game.

-In addition to his commercial practice, Bob regularly litigates voting rights cases and Constitutional challenges to voter registration and identification laws.
+In addition to his commercial practice, Bob regularly litigates voting rights cases and Constitutional lawsuits involving gerrymandering, one-person/one-vote, and voter suppression.
 Bob serves as the Co-Chair of the Board of the Brennan Center for Justice at New York University School of Law.